abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 - Information on the file found (whether 64/32 bit binary etc)	-i
 - Dependencies of file found in one level depth			-de</pre>

-One of the most useful feature of this tool are its recognized standard format of both input and output which could be used/piped as input of another utility, and the -x (or-xs for case-sensitive) exclusion option for excluding some certain files or paths from the main result paths
+One of the most useful feature of this tool are its widely recognized, standard format of both the input and output which could later be used or piped as input of another utility, and the -x (or-xs for case-sensitive) exclusion option for excluding some certain files or paths from the main result paths
 E.g. search under **lib** being under **dev** being under **qt** dir. instead of in **src** or **core**, any **c** file:

 $ l /qt/src/../dev/core/../lib/*.c\\*.cpp\\*.o